301 – Corrective Actions and Disciplinary Procedures

 IV.
 Procedure – Corrective Actions

-A. Whenever a supervisor observes or hears about an employee who has engaged in relatively minor behavior that is inconsistent with a HCSO policy or that is not in the best interest of the HCSO or the employee’s career development, the supervisor should take action.
-What that specific action will be is determined based on all of the facts and circumstances surrounding the situation.
+A. Whenever a supervisor observes or hears about an employee who has engaged in relatively minor behavior that is inconsistent with a HCSO policy that is not in the best interest of the HCSO or the employee’s career development, the supervisor should take action.
+The specific action imposed will be based on all of the facts and circumstances surrounding the situation.

-1. Supervisors must refer any of the following allegations of misconduct to the Internal Affairs Division (IAD) for its consideration before taking any form of corrective or disciplinary action:
+1. A supervisor must refer any of the following allegations of misconduct to the Internal Affairs Division (IAD) for its consideration before taking any form of corrective or disciplinary action:

 a.
 Any use of force;